GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 #### 3. Create a subnet.
-Create a subnet and enable [Private Google Access](https://cloud.google.com/vpc/docs/private-access-options#pga).MIG uses the subnet and all VM instances in MIG run on private IP.
+Create a subnet and enable [Private Google Access](https://cloud.google.com/vpc/docs/private-access-options#pga).
+MIG uses the subnet and all VM instances in MIG run on private IP only.